95 Reasons to Go To West Virginia

 27- See the Mothman Statue: This creature with the glowing red eyes singlehandedly terrorized the town of Point Pleasant plus they made a movie of it.

-29- See the World’s Largest Teapot: Located in Chester, this stop promotes the teapot industry and the building even looks like one.
+29- See the World’s Largest Teapot: Located in Chester, this stop promotes the teapot industry and the building even look like one.

 30- Bike the Greenbrier River Bike Trail: This reclaimed railroad track turned bike trail starts at White Sulfur Springs and ends 80 miles later at Cass Scenic Railroad.
 The Greenbrier Trail is the perfect place to walk, ride bikes or horses, and enjoy nature, plus offers designated spots to stop and rest or jump in the river for a quick cool down.